alttch/eva3/doc/uc/uc_api.rst

 All functions can be called using GET and POST methods.
 When POST method is used, the parameters can be passed to functions either as www-form or as JSON.

+API key can be sent in request parameters, session (if user is logged in) or in HTTP **X-Auth-Key** header.

 .. note::

     Object creation and modification functions don't save configurations